arclanguage/arclanguage.github.io/tut-anarki.md

 realizing they hadn't originally been needed.
 But most `cond`s in the wild seem to occur in purely functional code, and thus pay the cost in parens of implicit `progn` without actually needing it.
-My experience so far suggests it's a net win to offer `progn` *a la carte* instead of combining it with the default conditional operator.
+My experience so far suggests it's a net win to offer `progn` *à la carte* instead of combining it with the default conditional operator.
 Having to use explicit `do`s may even be an advantage, because it calls attention to nonfunctional code.